humansinstitute/wingman/README.md

 - **server.js** - Express + Socket.IO web server with Goose API
 - **index.js** - Main launcher for both interfaces
 - **public/index.html** - Web interface with Goose controls

+### MCP Server Registry

+Wingman stores MCP server configurations via the server-config-manager in your Wingman home:
+- Directory: `~/.wingman/mcp-servers`
+- Accessed by: `mcp-server-registry.js` (the refactored registry wired to server-config-manager)

+Note: The old `mcp-server-registry-legacy.js` has been removed.
+If you previously extended or scripted against the legacy JSON registry, migrate your entries into `~/.wingman/mcp-servers` (one JSON file per server).
+Server routes under `/api/mcp-servers/*` operate on this new registry.

 ### How It Works